Discount And Flat Commission Real Estate Agencies – Pros and Cons

 So what are the positives for the seller to use a discount or flat real estate company?
-Obviously the first and major point is that you will end up paying less to the agent or company who sells your property!
+Obviously the first and major point is that you pay less to the agent or company who sells your property!
 Signing up your property with an agent who will charge you a lower commission can be seen as a great bargain.
 In many cases it is not just the agent’s commission you will pay, but also any marketing and advertising costs too.

 Another point worth noting is that going with a company that can offer you a lower commission rate may mean that they are hungrier for money and will therefore work hard to sell your property!
 With quantity of sales being central to their business model, you can expect to have your property sold rather rapidly but maybe not at the price you were hoping for.